Warner Palaestra

 Dates: 1973, 1997

 The construction of the Warner Palaestra was completed in the fall 1973.
 The building was created in response to a growing demand from students, faculty, and coaches to create a recreation center at SJU.
 The facility took 2.6 million dollars and a year to complete.
-The Warner Palaestra was named in part to the Lee and Rose Warner Foundation with awarded SJU $300,000.
+The Warner Palaestra was named in part for the Lee and Rose Warner Foundation which awarded SJU $300,000.
 The space was dedicated on September 15 th, 1973.

 There were three phases of the initial construction.
 The first called for an arena that would be large enough for four basketball courts, a one-tenth mile indoor track, a baseball diamond and more.
 This arena was needed the space in the Rat Hall (Guild Hall) which had become too small.
 The second phase included a wrestling room, a physical fitness room, two classrooms, nine offices, and locker rooms.
 The final phase, which was started in the fall of 1972, was an eight-lane Olympic size pool with a three-meter spring board and a five-meter diving platform.